Texas Genealogy & Local History Books & CDs

 New Homes in a New Land: German Immigration to Texas, 1847-1861 icon

-The Lower Rio Grande Valley of Texas, Its Colonization and and Industrialization, 1518-1953
+The Lower Rio Grande Valley of Texas, Its Colonization and and Industrialization, 1518-1953 icon

 History of the Rio Grande Valley, King Ranch, Kenedy, Cameron, Hidalgo, Starr, Willacy, Brooks, Jim Hogg and Zapata Counties.